When to Use NIR-II Imaging — and When Not To

 NIR-II platforms allow proper evaluation of probe brightness, targeting specificity, and clearance.

-When bioluminescence is a better choice
+When bioluminescence is the better choice

 While NIR-II excels in deep-tissue structural and distribution imaging, bioluminescence remains unmatched in sensitivity for certain molecular processes.

-Detection of molecular and cellular activity
+1 — Detection of molecular and cellular activity

 Bioluminescence offers: